 Toby was introduced to woodworking in his father's shop and has been following that path in various forms ever since.
 He brings 25 years of building experience to Nelson Treehouse and Supply.
 Toby shares a love of gardening and the outdoors with his wife, Jennifer, and is kept on his toes by his son, Arrow, and daughter, June.
 Neko, Toby's trusty dog, often accompanies Toby to work.

 Daniel received his bachelor’s in architecture with honors from Auburn University.
 He brings a decade of experience in both small-space vernacular design/build and long-term large-scale design projects like apartment buildings and high-rises.

 Daniel leads design on many of our corporate projects, such as the Alaskan mountain treehouse for Princess Cruises and the treetop workspaces on Microsoft’s corporate campus.
 His work has been published in Architectural Record, Metropolis, and Portfolio Design: Fourth Edition.

 Daniel began his Nelson Treehouse journey as an intern in 2006.
-When he’s away from his desk, Daniel makes furniture and art, cooks, spends an irresponsible amount of time outside, and hangs with his brilliant wife, Sandy, and grumpy hedgehog, Frenchy.
+When he’s away from his desk, Daniel makes furniture and art, cooks, spends an irresponsible amount of time outside, and hangs with his brilliant wife, Sandy, his darling daughter, and grumpy hedgehog, Frenchy.

 After a sunny five years of architecture school at Cal Poly in San Luis Obispo and Florence, Italy, Liz is excited to be back in the Northwest continuing her architecture journey amongst the trees.
 A love of art, travel, and the outdoors guides Liz’s path through life, and the treehouse world is the ideal new front for exploration.